parsakhavarinejad/MedSRGAN-Pytorch/README.md

-# MedSRGAN-Pytorch
+# MedSRGAN-Pytorch-Echocardiography

-This repo is an implementation of the article MedSRGAN: medical images super-resolution using generative adversarial networks using PyTorchframework.
+This repo is an implementation of the article MedSRGAN on the Echocardiography dataset, taken from Tehran Heart Center.